Get Ready: This Is What Generative AI Search Looks Like

 This development will have enormous ramifications for brands going forward.
 Marketers will need to adapt their content strategies for an AI-assisted world in which search engines like Google and Bing are beginning to look more like competitors than channels.

-To stay updated on this blog series, be sure to subscribe to our Mx monthly digest at the very bottom of this page.
+To follow the trends, be sure to subscribe to our Mx monthly digest at the very bottom of this page.